 - Loan applicants recent Passport size Photographs (2 copies).

 - Quotation of Machinery / other items to be purchased (if any).

-- Proof of Identity / Address of Business Enterprise – Copies of relevant Licenses / Registration Certificates / other documents pertaining to the ownership identity and address of business unit (if any).
+- Proof of Identity / Address of Business Enterprise – Copies of relevant Licenses / Registration Certificates / other documents pertaining to the ownership identity and address of the business unit (if any).

-Where to approach for help?
+Where to approach for help regarding Mudra Loan

-You can approach to the local branch of the above listed banks in your region for help related to Mudra Yojana.
-You can also contact to Mudra Office at located in Mumbai or to the Mudra Officers at:
+Visit the local branch of the public sector banks in your region (or other financial institutions that I mentioned earlier) for help related to Mudra Yojana.
+You can also register on the Mudra website and seek guidance from the hand-holding agency.